-Fresh fears two years on from Telford tractor crash
+Call for more action to stop crashes at Shropshire home

 The authority said it was "aware of concerns around road safety" and was speaking to parish and borough councillors, with ideas including "new signage, resurfacing and road markings".

-The council added it would also consider "the suitability of the current speed limit, which if changed, would need to be agreed in partnership with the police".
+It added it would also consider "the suitability of the current speed limit, which if changed, would need to be agreed in partnership with the police".

-The current speed limit for the stretch by the Jones's High Ercall home is 60mph, although in 2021 another part of the B5062 was changed to 50mph amid safety concerns.
+The current speed limit for the stretch by the Jones's village home is 60mph, although in 2021 another part of the B5062 was changed to 50mph amid safety concerns.

 Mrs Jones said she felt a speed change would not make a difference and instead suggested speed cameras were a better solution, but had been told they were not possible.